 Research Assistant (RA)

 Appointments exceeding 50% are not permitted.
 Domestic students may have a combination of appointments not exceeding 75% with no more than 50% being the RA appointment.
 International students cannot have any combination of a RA and another appointment over 50%.
 International students should refer to the section on International Students Maintaining Legal Status for additional appointment restrictions.

 Students can hold a concurrent appointment as a TA, RA, PA, or student hourly with their fellowship within the limits set out in the current university policy.
-Whenever assistantships (RA, TA, or PA) are combined with fellowships or traineeships, total compensation cannot exceed the department’s full-time RA rate that was reported to the Graduate School for the current year. (fellowship/traineeship + assistantship = total compensation).
-The updated list of approved rates is posted here.
+Whenever assistantships (RA, TA, or PA) are combined with fellowships or traineeships, total compensation cannot exceed the full-time RA rate of the student’s academic home department, as it was reported to the Graduate School for the current year (fellowship/traineeship + assistantship = total compensation).
+The list of approved program rates can be found on the Graduate Assistantships webpage, under Assistantship Salaries by Program.
 More information about concurrent appointment policy for fellows/trainees can be found in the University of Wisconsin–Madison Policy for Supplementation and Concurrent Appointments for Graduate Students Holding Predoctoral Fellowships or Traineeships.

 Limited/Academic Staff, Non-dissertators

 Combinations of appointment percentages and academic load percentage exceeding 175% are very unusual because of the difficulty that such academic loads place on the ability of the employee to perform their responsibilities.
 Therefore, approval by the employing division’s dean/director (or designee) is required prior to the start of classes.
 The Graduate School dean should be informed in writing of any approved requests.
 See Chapter 11.03 of the Unclassified Personnel Policies and Procedures document for the current university policy entitled, Employees Enrolled as UW–Madison Students.